 - FTM programs must contribute – to the aspirations and career paths of early and mid-managers relevant to the company’s context.
 By aligning the training to the larger competency framework of the organization and by considering the variety of career paths that may result, these programs can provide a predictable and reusable framework for career progression in the organization.

-- Structured program – We should form a good First-Time Manager program for ease of understanding and higher absorption.
-It involves a variety of engagement techniques – one-to-one conversation, group sessions, and psychometric assessments.
+- Structured program – A good First-Time Manager program is conducted with ease of understanding and leads to higher absorption.
+It involves a variety of engagement techniques – one-to-one conversations, group sessions, and psychometric assessments.
 A good behavioral profile such as Everything DiSC greatly enhances the value of First-time managers’ programs.
-Peer coaching and buddy systems could be initiated within such programs to bring in a sense of belongingness and high mutual accountability.
+Peer coaching and buddy systems can be initiated within such programs to bring in a sense of belongingness and high mutual accountability.